Key Highlights

 8. China

 China's policy of getting citizenship is also as tough as that of the countries mentioned above.
-The criteria say if you have family ties in China or your relatives living in China for work or the special reasons that the country allows.
+The criteria say that if you have family ties in China or your relatives are living in China for work or for special reasons that the country allows.
 These guidelines make China one of the toughest countries to get citizenship.

 9. North Korea

-This country also does not allow dual citizenship; another condition is when you have Korean citizenship, you would not be able to give it up.
+This country also does not allow dual citizenship; another condition is that if you have Korean citizenship, you would not be able to give it up.

 The naturalisation process can be considered a way to citizenship, and the authorities do not mention different policies.